CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

      ![](./media/12-13.png)

-1. Review the response, which should provide dining options near a location from the previous response.
+1. Review the response, which should provide dining options near the location mentioned in the previous response.

    ![](./media/12-14.png)